agateau/blog/2025/using-python-inside-makefiles/index.md

 I am line 3
 ```

 Yes, it works.
-If that sounds like a bad idea to you, then you are not alone 😅.
+If that sounds like a bad idea to you, then you are not alone...

 A slightly less cursed approach is to use the `.RECIPEPREFIX` variable.
 This variable tells Make we want to use another character to indent our recipes: